-Missouri experienced 1,016 fatalities in 2021, which is the highest number since 2006.
-This spike may have been influenced by the COVID-19 pandemic and the increase in speeding and aggressive driving seen throughout the state.
-While the overall fatalities did rise, the benefits of Missouri's HSIP helped to mitigate this increase in severe crashes.
-This can be attributed to the systemic initiatives and high benefit spot treatments being deployed, as well as other efforts to change the safety culture of Missouri's motorists, such as the Buckle Up/Phone Down campaign.
+Missouri experienced 991 fatalities in 2023, which is a 6% decrease from 2022.
+While this is positive, Missouri is still experiencing an increase in speeding and aggressive driving as became a more prevalent trend during the COVID-19 pandemic.
+This decrease in fatalities; however, does show the benefits of Missouri's HSIP in helping to mitigate severe crashes.
+This can be attributed to the systemic initiatives and high benefit spot treatments being deployed, as well as other efforts to change the safety culture of Missouri's motorists, such as the Buckle Up/Phone Down campaign and the Safety Assessment For Every Roadway (SAFER) program.